-You must have five GCSEs at grade C/4 or above, including English and Maths, or equivalent qualifications (including a full Level 2 qualification in Travel and Tourism).
-Prospective learners will attend an interview with the course tutors and be assessed on their level of Maths and English.
-Learners should demonstrate a high level of commitment and enthusiasm during the induction process.
+You must have five GCSEs at grade 4/C or above, including English and Maths, or equivalent qualifications (including a full Level 2 qualification in Travel and Tourism).
+You'll need to attend an interview with the course tutors and be assessed on your level of Maths and English.
+You'll need to demonstrate a high level of commitment and enthusiasm during the induction process.

 This is an in-depth, high quality foundation course covering a range of topics, some which are specific to Travel, Aviation and Hospitality, and others to develop your wider skills.
 You will work towards the following qualifications over two years:

 • BTEC Level 3 National Extended Diploma in Travel and Tourism

 • NCFE Level 2 Certificate in Introduction to Cabin Crew

 • NCFE Level 2 Certificate in Aviation Operations on the Ground

 The main BTEC National qualification is the equivalent of 3 A Levels.
 Learners will complete 13 units including The World of Travel & Tourism, Global Destinations, Managing the Customer Experience, and Business Operations.

 Each year, learners will complete 30 hours of work experience which will allow them to put the theory they have learned into practice.
 Previous learners have completed placements at companies such as Premier Inn, Co-Operative Travel and Black Country Living Museum.

 All learners on our Travel, Aviation and Hospitality courses are required to purchase and wear our travel uniform.
 Full details are given during enrolment.